archiron/CMSSW_HGCal_Version/README.md

 ### Some explanations
 ZEE_14 is the DataSet sample.

-The step 1 produce a file named : electronHistos.ValZEE_14Startup_gedGsfE_a.root
+The step 1 produces a file named : electronHistos.ValZEE_14Startup_gedGsfE_a.root
 which is used as input in step2.
 Step 2 provide a file named :

 DQM_V0001_R000000001__electronHistos__RelValZEE_14Startup_gedGsfE__RECO3.root